h4z3dic/tools-osx/README.md

 # tools-osx

-This script is tested on macOS Big Sur Version 11.0.1.
+This script is tested on macOS Catalina and Big Sur.
 I made this for personal use.